 Save a KittenJOIN US DURING THE MONTH OF MAY for our annual Save a Kitten fundraiser at all our stores!

 Our Save a Kitten program provides food, supplies, toys and financial aid to dozens of organizations in Northern California.
-Just last year, with your help, we raised $80,000 for shelters and cat rescue organizations to help them during "kitten season."
+Just last year, with your help, we raised $86,000 for shelters and cat rescue organizations to help them during "kitten season."

 Here's a little history on how this all got started at Pet Food Express.
 While cats can have between 2-4 litters per year, the spring months are the most common when breeding takes place.
 This has become known as "kitten season" for the huge number of kittens born in the spring to both domestic and feral cats.
 These numbers are in the tens of thousands just in Northern California every spring.

 So, the local shelters and cat rescue groups easily get overwhelmed with the number of kittens being turned in.
 Save a Kitten is designed to help both provide food, formula and other needed supplies for these kittens.
 And the monetary donations help pay for spay and neuter

 The other huge need is for foster homes for the kittens that need to be bottle fed every 2 hours as well as kittens of all ages (that just need extra love and attention until they are old enough to be spayed/neutered and put up for adoption).
 Spay and neuter programs are critical as a cat can become pregnant as young as 4 months of age.
 An un-spayed female cat and her offspring can produce over 400,000 kittens in her lifetime.

 very shelter and cat rescue group needs fosters all year but especially in the spring.
 Also, during the month of May, Pet Food Express will be accepting donations of kitten food, formula, litter and other supplies at all of our stores.
 For a little extra incentive, we'll give you 20% off anything you donate to the Save a Kitten fundraiser.
 We'll also be accepting monetary donations.
 Click here for a link to an article about Save a Kitten.